 Jones Act compensation is available to certain qualified seamen.
 The specific requirements are as follows:

-For example, a worker who performs maintenance on a ship once it has been brought into a warehouse would likely not be entitled to Jones Act compensation, but a crew member of a cargo ship that spends most of his working time aboard the vessel would be entitled to Jones Act compensation.
+For example, a worker who performs maintenance on a ship once it has been brought into a warehouse would likely not receive Jones Act compensation.
+But a crew member of a cargo ship that spends most working time aboard may receive Jones Act compensation.

-Contact an Experienced Alexandria Maritime Injury Attorney for a Free Consultation
+Contact an Experienced Louisiana Jones Act Attorney for A Free Consultation

 The Law Firm of Walter Gabriel, LLC is a personal injury firm representing the interests of those who have suffered harm in a variety of personal injury scenarios, including maritime injury disputes centered around a worker’s right to compensation.
 Jones Act litigation can be quite complex.
 It’s important that you work with a team of attorneys that has proved capable of handling such challenging disputes.

 Ready to speak to an attorney about your Jones Act claim?
-Call 318-445-2121 or send us a message online to schedule a free and confidential consultation with an Alexandria maritime injury attorney at the Law Firm of Walter Gabriel, LLC.
+Call or send a message online to schedule a free and confidential consultation with a Louisiana Jones Act attorney at the Law Firm of Walter Gabriel, LLC.